compensation for products you purchase. Read our full Affiliate Disclosure here.

 As you can see, it’s a whole new way of doing something you do for your family every. single. day.
 (And here’s the link she referred to: GroceryBudgetMakeover.com)

 Let me tell you, Erin’s the one to learn all this from – she’s been featured on The Today Show, Fox & Friends, and Rachael Ray, and given the “thumbs up” by Dave Ramsey!

 Learn to Save (more!)
 Money at The Grocery Store

 And what better time than NOW to develop new habits?
-Habits that will save you money down the line, help your family eat better, and take the stress out of meal planning and prep for you?!
+Good habits will save you money down the line and help your family eat better.
+They’ll take the stress out of meal planning and prep for you, too!
+And even more importantly, teaching your kids (and teens!) how to eat healthily, be wise stewards of their finances, how to cook balanced meals…well, these are lessons easily-incorporated into your daily homeschool efforts!
 Ladies, trust me: I’ve gone through the course myself, and I have your back on this one!

 So, to answer the question above: in an effort to stop wasting money on groceries and going through the Grocery Budget Makeover…what did I lose?

 - Anxiety watching the balance rise as I checked out at the store

 - Worry over how I was ever going to make it to our next paycheck and grocery allowance